 Jose Sosa was born in Santiago, Dominican Republic.
 At the age of 14 he immigrated to the United States with his family and has lived here in New York since then.
 In 1997 he graduated from Alfred E. Smith H.S. in the Bronx.
 From 2002-2011, Mr. Sosa worked at Hunter College and Hunter High School.
 Whilst working, in 2007, he earned an associated degree in Art: Social Science and Humanities at LaGuardia Community College.
 Following this he went back to Hunter College to pursue his Bachelor degree in Psychology.
 In 2010, Mr. Sosa founded The Sosa Family Foundation, a non-profit organization to reach out the neediest and contribute to the education back in his hometown in the Dominican Republic.
 In 2011, Mr. Sosa joined the BIS-NY family and had made it his home ever since!

-Since graduating in 2011, Mr. Buchan has spent five years in the classroom.
+Since graduating in 2011, Mr. Buchan has spent six years in the classroom.
 Prior to becoming a teacher, he worked as a youth support worker in his local community, mentoring and educating those not in education, training or full time employment.
-At the same time as this, Mr. Buchan worked in secondary schools across East London and Essex, running workshops designed to prepare pupils for work experience.
+At the same time Mr. Buchan worked in secondary schools across East London and Essex, running workshops designed to prepare pupils for work experience.

 Mr. Buchan has an unerring dedication to providing pupils with the best possible educational experience.
 He has a commitment to innovation in the classroom and enjoys working with colleagues to discuss and develop the best possible classroom practice.
 Mr. Buchan is passionate about creating a classroom environment in which independence, resilience and growth mind-set is actively promoted and encouraged.
-After only two years of teaching in his previous school Mr. Buchan was given the role of Initial Teacher Training Leader, assuming responsibility for the mentoring of trainee teachers and newly qualified teachers.
-As well as this, he was responsible for moderating the mentoring provision across an alliance of local schools in East Essex.
-He has also held leadership roles in Computing and Music.
+Prior to joining the British International School Mr Buchan worked as an Initial Teacher Training Leader, assuming responsibility for the mentoring of trainee teachers and newly qualified teachers.
+In addition, he was responsible for moderating the mentoring provision across an alliance of local schools in East Essex.
+Mr Buchan has held additional responsibilities in Music, Computing, Maths and English.

-Mr. Buchan’s interests include music, film, theatre and reading.
-He also enjoys sports, and played regular five a-side football back in England.
+Mr. Buchan’s interests include music, film and reading.
+He also enjoys sports and played regular five a-side football back in England.

 B.A.
 (Honours); Primary Education, Anglia Ruskin University, Chelmsford, England.